Welcome and Registration Point for international students

 - Sign the application of enrolment form and scan it in or photograph it

-If you are not sure how to fill out the online enrolment form at myBTU portal, watch the video using this link.
+If you are not sure how to fill out the online enrolment form in myBTU-Portal, watch the video using this link.

-Upload the documents required for enrolment in your myBTU-portal in the corresponding upload field (see below).
-This needs to be done no later than October 30, 2023!
+Upload the documents required for enrolment in your myBTU-Portal in the corresponding upload field (see below).
+This needs to be done no later than March 31, 2024!

 (download available in application overview of your myBTU-Portal)